huoguoml/huoguoml/README.md

 ## Contributors

-We happily welcome all kinds of contributions to HuoguoML.
-Please see our [contribution guide](CONTRIBUTING.md]) for details.
+We encourage you to contribute to HuoguoML!
+Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ## License

 Apache License Version 2.0, see [LICENSE](LICENSE)

-## Philosophy

-Putting machine learning into production is difficult.
-This is because often Enginee

-Machine learning